Cool weather forecast offers hope in battling intense Southern California blaze - KESQ

 The affected area is near small mountain towns in the San Bernardino National Forest where Southern California residents ski in the winter and mountain bike in the summer.
 Running Springs is on the route to the popular ski resort town of Big Bear.

 Meanwhile, firefighters used bulldozers, helicopters and airplanes Monday to control another rapidly spreading blaze that broke out near a remote-controlled airplane airport in Orange County.
-The fire spread to about 3 square miles (8 square kilometers) in only a few hours.
+The fire spread to about 3 square miles (8 square kilometers) in only a few hours and had charred more than 8 square miles (21 square kilometers) by Monday night.

 Another blaze sparked in Southern California’s Angeles National Forest, north of the city of Glendora, in Los Angeles County, was about 2 square miles (5 square kilometers) and zero percent contained Monday evening.